CyVerse-learning-materials/cyverse_quickstart_template/README.md

     - https://www.python.org/downloads/
 3. If needed, install pip:
     - https://packaging.python.org/installing/#install-pip-setuptools-and-wheel
-4. Sphinx - This will build our tutorials into HTML and other formats (this uses the Python package installer 'pip' so Python must be installed first)
+4. Sphinx - This will build our tutorials into HTML and other formats (this uses the Python package installer 'pip' so Python must be installed first); we will also install the theme we need for our documentation

         $pip install sphinx sphinx-autobuild
+        $ pip install sphinx_rtd_theme
 5. Pandoc - This will convert Markdown into ReStructured text
     - http://pandoc.org/installing.html
 6. RestView - Optional, but makes it easy to preview ReStructured text files